 The fashion and apparel industry are full of charismatic individuals.
 They’re not just selling their clothing line, they’re selling their personality and lifestyle.
 This creates an interesting opportunity for 3×1 Denim, who frequently interview influential designers to understand their approach to life and fashion.

 Of course, one of the most important types of content you can have on your site is generated for you by your customers.
 There are many great examples of how this can be done.
 On TrueProtein.com, review data is featured just below product images on category pages and search results.
 Reviews and Q&A are split up into multiple tabs to make it easy for shoppers to find the type of user-generated content they need.

-Chapter 3: Content Basics
+Chapter 3: The Basics of Content for Ecommerce

 Now that you have a few ideas about what kind of content to produce, how do you go about producing it?
 It’s important to know that half-hearted regurgitations of other articles are not going to find much success.
 Depending on your industry, you may be competing with hundreds or even thousands of similar blogs.
 Your topics may well be inspired by articles from those competitors, but yours need to offer something unique.

 Why should people choose to read your article instead of one from a competitor?